 Historically, the Bank has generated additional income by strategically originating and selling residential and government guaranteed loans to other financial institutions at premiums, while also retaining servicing rights in some sales.
-However, with increases in interest rates in recent years, the demand by purchasers of residential loans for pools of loans declined, eliminating the Bank's ability to sell residential loans in its portfolio on desirable terms.
-Commencing in late 2023, the Bank initiated development of a flow origination program under which the Bank expects to originate individual loans for sale to specific buyers, thereby positioning the Bank to resume residential loan sales and generate fee income to complement sale premiums earned from the origination of SBA loans.
+However, with the rapid increases in interest rates in recent years, the appetite among the Bank's purchasers of residential loans for pools of loans declined, eliminating the Bank's ability to sell residential loans in its portfolio on desirable terms.
+Commencing in late 2023, the Bank initiated development of a flow origination program under which the Bank originates individual loans for sale to specific buyers, thereby positioning the Bank to resume residential loans.
 The Bank is an approved SBA Preferred Lender, enabling the Bank to process SBA applications under delegated authority from the SBA and enhancing the Bank's ability to compete more effectively for SBA lending opportunities.